podcast

 Thinking Out Loud

-Join Nathan Rittenhouse and Carl "KJ" Johnson of the C.S.
+Join Nathan Rittenhouse and Karl "KJ" Johnson of the C.S.
 Lewis Institute for a powerful theological discussion on discipleship, virtue, and spiritual renewal in today's culture.
 In this thought-provoking episode of Thinking Out Loud, Nathan and KJ explore the growing hunger among Christians for more than entertainment or self-help—diving into the often-ignored middle ground of spiritual formation, holiness, and Christlike transformation.
 Drawing from decades of experience, KJ unpacks the importance of mentorship, community, and spiritual disciplines, while confronting the challenges of modern Christian life.
 This is a must-watch for believers seeking serious, biblically grounded conversation on...

 2025-07-18